New 2022 BMW X6 M50i

 While the all-wheel-drive six-cylinder X6 exceeded government expectations on our 75mph highway fuel economy route — part of our extensive testing regimen — gained 29 mpg, the M50i missed its mark by 2 mpg in the same test.

-In its newly restyled and enlarged form, the sloping fastback roof looks more united, standing further apart from crossovers like rival coupe-like.
+The sloping fastback roof looks more united in its newly restyled and enlarged form, standing further apart from crossovers like rival coupe-like.
 This is quite a contrast to the related, boxy X5 with its traditional crossover SUV profile.

 2022 BMW X6 M50i Interior